Context, Judgement, Deduction: Plain dependent type theory

 \end{itemize}

+Additionally, and as in the case of dependent products in \Cref{congruence}, we have rules guaranteeing that definitional equality of terms and types is \quotmarks{preserved} through formation, introduction, and elimination.
+See thereof for a discussion on possible variations.

-\begin{disc}[Weaker notions of type constructors] Our definition of type constructor is very modular: for example, if we request that the square in \Cref{wphitypes} is a weak pullback (as opposed to a pullback) with a distinguished section, we can still construct the functors $(-)\langle - \rangle$ and $\Lambda \star \Psi$, and one of the two compositions still amounts to the identity.
+\begin{rem}[Weaker notions of type constructors] Our definition of type constructor is very modular: for example, if we request that the square in \Cref{wphitypes} is a weak pullback (as opposed to a pullback) with a distinguished section, we can still construct the functors $(-)\langle - \rangle$ and $\Lambda \star \Psi$, and one of the two compositions still amounts to the identity.
 This ensures both elimination and $\beta$-computation, while we lose $\eta$-computation.
 This remark generalizes a similar analysis contained in \cite[Cor.
+2.5]{awodey_2018}. \end{rem}

-2.5]{awodey_2018}. \end{disc} \begin{exa}[Dependent theories with $\Sigma$-types] We believe that \Cref{wphitypes} is more proof of both the computational and the expressive power of judgemental theories.
-We here use the construction above to enrich a jDTT with dependent sums.
-We hope the reader will forgive us if, in order to avoid confusion, for it we adopt the unusual notation of $\rbag$ instead of $\Sigma$.
+We believe that \Cref{wphitypes} is more proof of both the computational and the expressive power of judgemental theories.
+We now use the construction above to enrich a pDTT with units and dependent sums.
+We reverse engineer the theory in order to provide the correct definition, and that will be all that we need because of the calculations above.
+By the end of this paper, we will have shown that \Cref{wphitypes} captures dependent products, dependent sums, unit types, extensional identity types.
+In addition, the construction in \cite[$\S$2.4]{awodey_2018} might suggest that it fits intensional identity, too, but we do not discuss this further here.

+\begin{rem}[Other type constructors] We are indeed aware that \Cref{wphitypes} does not capture {\it all} type constructors used in both the theory and the practice of type theory, for example it does not allow for the description of (co)inductive types, but we believe that our categorical theory of judgement has been proved fruitful in coding syntactic data.
+Clearly finite limits will capture finite constructions, but 2-category theory is much more than finite, nor it is only about limits, therefore we trust that with some effort this work could be extended to different constructors. \end{rem}